ethanitovitch/catamaran/data/README.md

 If you need to add a new structural feature:

 1. Add it to the `Feature` enum in `types/enums.ts`
-2. Use it in your category JSON files
+2. Use it in your category TypeScript files

 ### Available Features